symplyelah/Ifeoma-Egbogah/content/blog/_index.md

 sidebar:
   title: Blog
   description: |
-    This blog is a collection of my personal data visualization and statistical analysis.
+    This blog is a collection of my data visualization, statistical analysis and personal thoughts.

   author: "Ifeoma Egbogah"